cmeng94/disaster-response-pipelines/README.md

 <a id='intro'></a>
 ## 1. Project Description
 The goal of this project is to analyze disaster message data and build a model that classifies disaster messages.
-The initial data sets (`disaster_messages.csv` and `disaster_categories.csv` in folder `data`)
+The initial data sets contain pre-labeled messages that were sent during disaster events.
+This project uses NLP (natural language processing) and ML (machine learning) techniques to process and categorize disaster response messages.

+Components of this project include
+* an ETL pipeline that prepares and cleans data,
+* an ML pipeline that transforms data using NLP techniques and builds an ML classification model, and a Web App that displays data visualizations and classifies new disaster messages.

 ## 2. File Descriptions